logancalldev/gulp-starter-typescript/README.md

 # Front-End Boilerplate
 A boiler plate for Front-End developers, built with gulp and browsersync.

 This repo is the `_source` folder for your project.
 It can be placed wherever you like in your project, just be sure to update the paths variables within **Gulpfile.js**.
-It currently will put assets in a sibling `public/assets` directory.
+It currently will put outputted js/css/font/image files in a sibling `public/dist` directory.
 Directory structure looks like so...

 ```
 - Project Folder
 		- public
-				- assets
+				- dist
 		- _source (this directory is this repo)
 				- **PROJECT FILES**
 				- package.json